top of page

 Learning all about Navigation

-Target practice naturally followed these gun talks.
-Two stations out in the paddock behind Sika lodge were set up for the group to practice on paper targets and the metal ‘plinker’.
-I found out that I was not as proficient with this as I thought I might be!
-Not to worry at all though, as the whole environment was really encouraging, with no silly questions, judgement or ego.
+Target practice naturally followed.
+Two stations set up in the paddock allowed us to practice on paper targets and a metal 'plinker.'
+I realized I wasn’t as proficient as I had thought!
+The environment was supportive, fostering no silly questions, judgment, or ego.

-After target practice we went for another walk, driving a bit further out into the bush to get to a track that we followed instead of bush-bashing as before.
-Around a kilometre and a half into this track we just sat down next to an impressively large tree, being quiet, not saying anything, just being present, enjoying the setting of the sun and playing with some exciting new thermal binoculars.
-The Kaimanawa possums should count themselves lucky that they escaped the .22 guns that we took with us on this trip!
+After target practice, we drove a bit deeper into the bush to follow a track instead of bush-bashing like before.
+About a kilometer in, we sat quietly next to a large tree, simply being present.
+We took in the beauty of the sunset and played with exciting new thermal binoculars.
+The Kaimanawa possums were surely happy to escape our .22 guns on this trip!

 Learning to be patient, quiet and slow...